RachelBlin/keras-retinanet/README.md

 </p>

 ### Projects using keras-retinanet
-* [NudeNet](https://github.com/bedapudi6788/NudeNet).
-Project that focuses on detecting and censoring of nudity.
-* [Individual tree-crown detection in RGB imagery using self-supervised deep learning neural networks](https://www.biorxiv.org/content/10.1101/532952v1).
-Research project focused on improving the performance of remotely sensed tree surveys.
-* [ESRI Object Detection Challenge 2019](https://github.com/kunwar31/ESRI_Object_Detection).
-Winning implementation of the ESRI Object Detection Challenge 2019.
-* [Lunar Rockfall Detector Project](https://ieeexplore.ieee.org/document/8587120).
-The aim of this project is to map lunar rockfalls on a global scale using the available > 1.6 million satellite images.
 * [NATO Innovation Challenge](https://medium.com/data-from-the-trenches/object-detection-with-deep-learning-on-aerial-imagery-2465078db8a9).
 The winning team of the NATO Innovation Challenge used keras-retinanet to detect cars in aerial images ([COWC dataset](https://gdo152.llnl.gov/cowc/)).
 * [Microsoft Research for Horovod on Azure](https://blogs.technet.microsoft.com/machinelearning/2018/06/20/how-to-do-distributed-deep-learning-for-object-detection-using-horovod-on-azure/).
 A research project by Microsoft, using keras-retinanet to distribute training over multiple GPUs using Horovod on Azure.
 * [Anno-Mage](https://virajmavani.github.io/saiat/).
 A tool that helps you annotate images, using input from the keras-retinanet COCO model as suggestions.